Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 - white background (generates images with white background)
 - look at camera (optional, generates characters that look at camera)

-To achieve better result in details, use **detail tweaker** lora mentioned in [[Software Settings]].
+To achieve better results in details, use the **detail tweaker** lora mentioned in [[Software Settings]].

 - <<lora:add_detail:1>> or <<lora:add_detail:0.75>> or less/higher
 ## Negative Prompt
-Usually you will need to use only **textual inversions** mentioned in [[Software Settings]].
-By using them, you will save a lot of time and will never write negative prompts except unusual situations.
+Usually, you will need to use **textual inversions** mentioned in the [[Software Settings]].
+By using them, you will save a lot of time and will write less negative prompts.

 - badhandv4
 - easynegative
 - verybadimagenegative_v1.3

-Here is few basic words that you can use, if you don't want to use textual inversions.
+Here are a few basic words that you can use if you don't want to use textual inversions.

 - bad quality
 - low quality
 - worst quality
 - ugly hands
 - ugly face

-If you're looking for more negative or positive prompts you can copy them from images on [civitai](https://civitai.com/images)
+If you're looking for more negative or positive prompts, you can copy them from images on [civitai](https://civitai.com/images)

-You can also **change words influence** in prompt by adding them inside () and setting number of influence, **example: (white background:1.5)**
+You can also change the influence of words in the prompt by enclosing them in parentheses() and setting the number of influence.
+For example: **(white background: 1.5)**

-## Generation Results
+## Generations
-Below you can take a look at generation results with different prompts.
+Below, you can take a look at the generation results with different prompts.
 ### Result (With Concept Sheet)

 **positive:** 1girl, fullbody, stand pose, cap, hoodie, joggers, concept sheet, white background, look at camera, <<lora:add_detail:0.8>>